intersystems/quickstarts-multimodel-python/README.md

 1. Start with an installation of Python and a running instance of InterSystems IRIS.
 2. Download the Python DB-API driver for your system from the [InterSystems Drivers Download page](https://intersystems-community.github.io/iris-driver-distribution/)
-3. Place the driver in your InterSystems IRIS installation directory according to the [Connection Your Application documentation page](https://docs.intersystems.com/components/csp/docbook/DocBook.UI.Page.cls?KEY=ADRIVE#ADRIVE_python)
+3. Place the driver in your InterSystems IRIS installation directory according to the [Connecting Your Application documentation page](https://docs.intersystems.com/components/csp/docbook/DocBook.UI.Page.cls?KEY=ADRIVE#ADRIVE_python)
 4. Clone this repository and open it in your preferred IDE.
 5. Edit multimodelQS.py.
 Update the connection information on lines 36-41 with information about your InterSystems IRIS server so that a connection can be established.
 6. Run multimodelQS.py.
 If all works correctly, you will see a list of airports output.